OctopusDeploy/blog/blog/2021-10/rolling-back-tomcat/index.md

  -
 ---

 The DevOps feedback loop usually has automated processes in place to capture any issues as early in the pipeline as possible.
 While these automated processes allow for early detection, bugs can still find their way into Production code.
-Some of these bugs are severe enough to warrant backing out the recently deployed version.
+Some of these bugs can be severe enough to warrant backing out the recently deployed version.
 The process of reverting changes is often referred to as a rollback.
 In this post, I'll discuss some different rollback strategies when using an Apache Tomcat web server.

 ## Initial deployment process
-For this post, you'll be deploying the PetClinic application to an Apache Tomcat web server.
-The PetClinic application requires a database and uses Flyway to perform database migrations.
-The example process should look something like this:
+This post uses the PetClinic application to deploy to an Apache Tomcat web server.
+The PetClinic application requires a database backend and uses Flyway to perform database migrations.
+The example process looks like this:

 1. Create Database If Not exists
 1. Deploy Database Changes